 Quality

-Consistent hardness is important for quality and performance.
-Measuring durometer at various stages of production helps ensure uniformity and detects any defects.
-Changes in hardness can indicate problems with the material composition or manufacturing process.
-Maintaining tight tolerances for durometer optimises the functionality, fit and reliability of parts.
+Consistent hardness is important for quality and performance of your part.
+By measuring with the durometer at various stages of production, it can ensure uniformity and helps detects any defects.
+This is because any changes in hardness may indicate problems with the material composition or manufacturing process.
+Maintaining tight tolerances using the durometer optimizes the functionality, fit and reliability of parts.

 In summary, durometer measurements provide critical information about a material’s hardness and suitability for different applications.
 By understanding durometer scales and testing materials, you can make better choices when designing high-quality parts and products.
 The ability to measure, monitor and control hardness is key to success.